Best and worst energy companies

 Why you should consider more than just price when you choose your energy company.
 Use our research to find the best gas and electricity firm for you.

 There are more energy companies to choose from than there are weeks in the year – and the number of gas and electricity suppliers in Great Britain is constantly growing.
-But 2018 also saw a few energy companies go bust, so picking one from the ever-changing list can be daunting.
+But the last few years also saw several energy companies go bust, so picking one from the ever-changing list can be daunting.

-Around three quarters of us still buy our energy from one of the biggest six suppliers.
-All of them ranked in the bottom 10 out of the 30 energy suppliers included in our latest energy companies satisfaction survey.
+Around seven in 10 of us still buy our energy from one of the traditional biggest six suppliers.
+All of them ranked in the bottom third out of the 35 energy suppliers included in our latest energy companies satisfaction survey.

 So there’s every reason to shop around to find an energy supplier to suit you, whether you’re looking for the cheapest deal on the market, renewable energy, great online service, smart meters, a local firm or something else.